darktable-org/dtdocs/content/module-reference/processing-modules/agx.md

 ### a bit of background

 The core challenge in fitting a scene's wide range of light into a display's limited range is managing color across the entire tonal scale.
-Without tone mapping, a transitions would be abrupt, and lead to color distortions:
+Without tone mapping, transitions would be abrupt, and lead to color distortions:
 ![no tone mapping](agx/sweep_no_tone_mapping.jpg)

 A simple per-channel curve often causes colorful objects to shift to pure, unnatural-looking primary or secondary colors as their intensity changes—an effect sometimes called the "Notorious 6":